Skip to content

 6) Are Dragon Alocasias pet-safe?

-No. Alocasias contain calcium oxalate crystals that irritate mouth and throat if chewed, and sap can irritate skin.
+No. Alocasias contain calcium oxalate crystals that irritate mouth and throat if ingested, and sap can irritate skin.

 7) What’s actually “rare” right now?